 Image Source: @thetexpercollective

-“If you're roots have grown out and you are unable to see your stylist due to shelter in place order, please wait do not use box color...you can use eyeshadow or root cover sprays (Style Edit, Toppik, or L'Oreal) in the meantime; apply to front hairline and part, if you have one.
+“If you're roots have grown out and you are unable to see your stylist due to COVID-closures, please wait, do not use box color...you can use eyeshadow or root cover sprays (Style Edit, Toppik, or L'Oreal) in the meantime; apply to front hairline and part, if you have one.

 - Moisture Rich Shampoos, Conditioners, masks, Cleansing Conditioners, and post chemical service treatments are great to use (Mizani Moisture Fusion Line, True Textures Cream Cleansing Conditioner, and Strength Fusion Treatment are some of my faves).